MMesch/labextension_tutorial/README.md

 ## Extension8: Using IPyWidgets ##

-A lot of advanced functionality in jupyter lab notebooks come in the form of ipython widgets (or jupyter widgets).
-Such widgets have one representation in the kernel and one representation in the jupyterlab javascript code.
+A lot of advanced functionality in JupyterLab notebooks come in the form of ipython widgets (or Jupyter widgets).
+Such widgets have one representation in the kernel and one representation in the Jupyterlab javascript code.
 They can for example be used to interactively examine very large datasets in the kernel without a full copy in the frontend.
 Many other widgets are available and can give an app-like feeling to a jupyter notebook.
-These widgets are therefore ideal to build an interactive jupyterlab extension.
+These widgets are therefore ideal to build an interactive Jupyterlab extension.

-As an example, we show in this extension how the ipywidget `qgrid` can be integrated into jupyterlab.
-As a first step, install `ipywidgets` and `grid`.
+As an example, we show in this extension how the ipywidget `qgrid` can be integrated into Jupyterlab.
+As a first step, install `ipywidgets` and `qgrid`.

 (These are the commands for a conda installation:
 ```